blockchainsllc/in3-docs/docs/api-cmd.rst

                   :full: full verification

 -np            short for ``-p none``
+-port          specifies the port to run incubed as a server.
+Opening port 8545 may replace a local parity or geth client.
 -s, -signs     number of signatures to use when verifying.
 -b, -block     the blocknumber to use when making calls. could be either ``latest`` (default),``earliest`` or a hexnumbner -pk            the private key as raw as keystorefile